Skip to Main Content

 Who Must Submit Fingerprints?

-If you do not meet either exemption above, you must submit fingerprint impressions before applying to the California Department of Insurance (CDI).
+If you do not meet either exemption above, you must submit fingerprint impressions before applying to the California Department of Insurance (Department).
 Fingerprints will be processed by:

 • California Department of Justice (DOJ)